 6 Signs of an Inflamed Liver

-These days, this disease has become quite common.
+This condition has become quite common nowadays.
 In order to know how to detect it, we recommend reading this article.

-- Secreting bile, which is a required substance for digestive activity,
+- Secretes bile, a necessary substance for digestive activities.

-At the same time, the surrounding organs stop working as they should as the entire body begins to malfunction when the liver gets sick.
+At the same time, the surrounding organs stop working as they should.
+Thus, the entire body begins to malfunction when the liver gets sick.

 At the same time, the abdomen might be inflamed or swollen.
 This swelling will worsen gradually in the following days.

-Fever is a sign of alteration in our body’s health due to infections, viruses, or bacteria.
+Fever is a sign of alteration in the body’s health due to infections, viruses, or bacteria.
 Nevertheless, it could also be related to the liver.

-If you have an ongoing fever, it means that something isn’t right in your body.
+If you have an ongoing fever, something isn’t right in your body.
 If you have an inflamed liver, it’s normal to have fevers regularly.